CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: The amount of memory used by the java VM can be set by using the ``-Xmx`` java VM option.
-Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the VarscanJvm_ExtraParams environment variable if you are running prepSamples.sh directly.
+Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the VarscanJvm_ExtraParams environment variable if you are running the call_sites command directly.
 For example, to set maximum java heap size to 3000 MB::

     PicardJvm_ExtraParams="-Xmx3000m"